triblio/toptal-scripts/readme.md

-# This Repo contains the triblio scripts used on the toptal.com
+# This Repo contains the triblio scripts used on toptal.com

 ### firm_track.js
 This is the "demo script" that was first installed that initially caused the problem